carla-simulator/carla/README.md

 Use `git clone` or download the project from this page.
-Note that the master branch contains the latest fixes and features, for the latest stable code may be best to switch to the `stable` branch.
+Note that the master branch contains the latest fixes and features, for the latest stable code may be best to switch to the latest release tag.

 Then follow the instruction at [How to build on Linux][buildlink].